pubmania/pubmania.github.io/_posts/2018-12-05-metabase-a-bi-solution-that-just-works.md

 will be *metabase .yourdomain .com*.

 {: .notice--info}
-<i class="fas fa-info-circle"></i> It is important that if you use a different subdomain name, please replace metabase with the subdomain name you have chosen in all Apache conf file samples in sections below.
+It is important that if you use a different subdomain name, please replace metabase with the subdomain name you have chosen in all Apache conf file samples in sections below.

 More detailed steps are available on previous post [HERE](/prosody-behind-apache-on-debian-stretch/#createasubdomainrecord)